D3rrickLa/EmberWealth/README.md

 ## CORE PRINCIPLES
 - community-centric approach (user feedback will dedicate where the app goes forward.
 What is good, and what to improve)
-- move fast, but not reckless on impelmentation (Run, but not into on coming traffic just to make it to the other side a bit faster)
+- move fast, but not reckless on impelmentation (Run, but not into on-coming traffic just to make it to the other side a bit faster)

 ## Tech Stack
 ### Backend